saitoHugo/iris-classifier-challenge/README.md

 # iris-classifier-challenge
 Repository to train a Machine Learning model on Iris Public Dataset and deploy an FastAPI with basic endpoints using Docker at AWS Cloud.

+## Repository Structure

+Section to exaplain the repository structure.

 #Initial Setup